In This Article

 Following your vesting period, you can exercise your employee stock options right away or wait for the value to rise as a long-term investment.
 To exercise your stock options, it’ll cost you an amount that’s equal to the number of options multiplied by the exercise price.

 For example, if you have 5,000 stock options with an exercise price of $1, it will cost you $5,000 to exercise.
 Once this is done, your options turn into shares, and you own the stock, which you’re free to sell.
-You can also hold it and hope that the stock price will go up.
+You can also stay the course, anticipating that the stock price might increase.

 If you’re wondering when you should exercise your employee stock options, it will depend on a couple of different factors.
 If it’s not already, you may want to wait until your company goes public (hoping that it will).
-If you choose not to wait and your company doesn’t go public, your shares may be worth less than you paid or not worth anything.
+Your stocks could be worthless or near worthless if you pursue stock options and your company decides not to go public.

 Lastly, it’s also important to know that your options have an expiration date, which you can find in your contract.
 It’s common for options to expire after 10 years from the grant date or 90 days after you leave the company.
 But, to make the best decision for your finances, you should consult with an investment professional for guidance.

-You’ll usually need to pay taxes when you exercise or sell your stock options.
-The amount you’ll pay depends on what kind of stock options you have and how long you wait between exercising and selling.
+If you exercise or sell your stock options, you’re most likely going to need to pay taxes on them.
+Your tax bill will depend on the type of stocks and how long you hold before selling.
 Here’s what the tax implications look like for each option:

 Employees who are offered employee stock options can benefit from the company’s success — encouraging them to work hard and invest in the corporation’s goals and outcomes.
 Stock options can also attract top talent, especially when a company doesn’t have the ability to offer other competitive benefits and salaries.
 Offering stock options can also help businesses retain employees since they count on the long-term growth of their stock options.